On a representation of partially-distinguishable populations: Introduction

-One of the main application areas for the type of representation introduced in this article is in the Engineering discipline called multi-target tracking \cite{Blackman1986,Mahler2007}, see e.g.\ \cite{Caron2011,Pace2013,DelMoral2015} or \cite[Chapt.~6]{DelMoral2013} for a point-process-based formulation and analysis.
-In this context, the limitation of point processes is found in their inability to represent and propagate specific information about targets, or \emph{tracks}.
-Since this is often the objective, heuristics are usually applied to the output of the point-process-based algorithm in order to produce tracks.
-However, since tracks themselves are often not only displayed to the operator but also used for further processing steps, the addition of an ad-hoc step at this stage of the algorithm prevents from performing these steps in a principled and integrated way.
-For instance, specific data assimilation \cite{Houssineau2016_dataAssimilation} based on the proposed representation can be easily extended to include classification \cite{Pailhas2016} or sensor management \cite{Delande2014_SensorControl}.
-Existing applications of the proposed approach include space situational awareness \cite{Delande2016_Space}, harbour surveillance \cite{Pailhas2016} as well as multi-target tracking from radar data \cite{Houssineau2015_SMC}.
+As is usual in the target tracking literature, we call a \emph{track} any given set of attributes that allows for characterising a potential individual in the population, e.g.\ a probability distribution on a pre-specified state space together with the sequence of observations that have been assigned to this individual.
+Since identifying particular individuals is often the practical objective, heuristics are applied to the output of point-process-based algorithms in order to produce tracks.
+However, since tracks themselves are often not only displayed to the operator but also used for further processing steps, the addition of an ad-hoc step at this stage of the algorithm may prevent them from performing these steps in a holistic and integrated way.
+For instance, specific data assimilation \cite{Houssineau2015} based on the proposed representation can be easily extended to include classification \cite{Pailhas2016} or sensor management \cite{Delande2014_SensorControl}.
+Recent applications of the proposed approach by the authors include space situational awareness \cite{Delande2016_Space}, harbour surveillance \cite{Pailhas2016} as well as multi-target tracking from radar data \cite{Houssineau2015_SMC}.

 In order to build a natural representation of stochastic populations, it is convenient to start with an idealistic case in which the notion of partial distinguishability can be formalised, and so is done in Section~\ref{sec:generalPopRep}.
 The concepts and notations introduced in Section~\ref{sec:generalPopRep} are then used as a basis for the introduction of a full representation in Section~\ref{ssec:popRep}.
 An alternative formulation is finally introduced in Section~\ref{sec:altFormulations}, where simplifications are made in order to make the representation more practical.